 Deadline: March 15, 2019 - students will receive notification on March 29

 - SRF applicants must have been accepted to the Fall 2019 freshman class before submitting the SRF application.

 - Apply to the Science Research Fellows by the deadline.

-- On the SRF application answer 4 short essay questions discussing your future plans and how the Science Research Fellows major fits into those plans.
+- On the SRF application answer a few short essay questions discussing your future plans and how the Science Research Fellows major fits into those plans.

 - Provide two letters of recommendation from high school teachers.
 At least one of the letters must be from a science teacher.
 Please use your goBAYLOR account to submit your teacher's email address.